kamermanpr/docker-survey/README.md

   ```
   # Pull the docker image (you only need to do this once)
-  $ sudo docker pull kamermanpr/docker-survey:v0.1.4
+  $ sudo docker pull kamermanpr/docker-survey:v2.0.0

   # Run the container
-  $ sudo docker run --name rstudio_survey -d -p 8787:8787 -e USER=rstudio -e PASSWORD=rstudio -e ROOT=TRUE -e GIT_USER="your.name" -e GIT_EMAIL="your.email@gmail.com" -e THEME="Cobalt" kamermanpr/docker-survey:v0.1.4
+  $ sudo docker run --name rstudio_survey -d -p 8787:8787 -e USER=rstudio -e PASSWORD=rstudio -e ROOT=TRUE -e kamermanpr/docker-survey:v2.0.0
   ```
   See the default options in the [Local machine](#local-machine) section above.

 - Copy the _'Public DNS(IPv4)'_ for the instance, and paste it into your browser as follows: `<Public DNS>:8787`.
 This will take you to the RStudio Server login page.
 Use the username/password you set (or: rstudio/rstudio) to login and start analysing.
-If you entered your `git` credentials, perform a `git clone` to get a repo into the container.

 ### Issues

-If something doesn't work or you want to suggest additional packages, please open and [issue](https://github.com/kamermanpr/docker-survey-R3.5.1/issues).
+If something doesn't work or you want to suggest additional packages, please open and [issue](https://github.com/kamermanpr/docker-survey/issues).